ietf-wg-webtrans/draft-ietf-webtrans-http3/draft-vvv-webtransport-quic.md

 In order to establish a QuicTransport session, a QUIC connection must be established.
-From the client perspective, the session becomes established when the client receives a TLS Finished message from the server.
+From the client perspective, the session becomes established when the client both have received a TLS Finished message from the server and has sent a client indication.
+From the server perspective, the session is established after the client indication has been successfully processed.

 ## Identifying as QuicTransport